 Comfort: Not super comfortable but definitely not uncomfortable.

-Heel-Toe Response: Like I said before there is a nice smooth response that isn’t twitchy so it’s good for a beginner who is prone to make mistakes when turning.
+Heel-Toe Response: As I said before there is a nice smooth response that isn’t twitchy so it’s good for a beginner who is prone to make mistakes when turning.
 So nice forgiving response.

-Boot Support: The ankle strap is a little less cush and the long term reliability is a bit questionable.
+Boot Support: The ankle strap is a little less cash and the long term reliability is a bit questionable.
 It’s not that bad though.
-However I’m not super into the toe straps Rome has lately.
+However, I’m not super into the toe straps Rome has lately.
 They pinch the sides of the toe of my boots and

 Shock Absorption: Not much going on here and it’s not s super damp ride.
 Also

 The 2010-2014 Rome United models haven’t changed much.
-The material in the ankle strap is always a little different but the base plate and high back has been pretty much the same.
+The material in the ankle strap is always a little different but the base plate and high back have been pretty much the same.